Zheondre/Spread/README.md

   * free
   * User friendly saves time
   * includes a physics engine
+  * recommended by google
+  * i think we can link the unity development studio to android studio
 * Cons
+  *  can't use the free version if we generate incoome over a certain amount
   * might not have amazing graphics
   * wont have the best performance in the world
 * Tutorials